C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/fund8-challenge-settting/campaign-brief.md

 hide_feedback: true
 description: "What Challenges should the community prioritize to address in Fund8?"
 ---
-What Challenges should the community prioritize to address in Fund8?

 Fund Size: **$12,800,000 in Ada**

 [Campaign page](https://cardano.ideascale.com/a/campaign-home/26257) and [browse ideas](https://cardano.ideascale.com/a/ideas/top/campaign-filter/byids/campaigns/26257/stage/unspecified).